 Election observation is a valuable tool for improving the quality of elections and creates confidence in elections that can help promote sound democratic practices.
 This is vital as Uganda has not experienced peaceful, violent free democratic electoral processes since the introduction of multi-party politics in 1988.
 The political environment in the build-up to, during, and after elections has over the years become increasingly charged with reports of harassment, intimidation, acts of corruption, human rights abuses perpetrated by different political opponents.

-To ensure a difference this year, the election observers were trained on Electoral Commission election observation guidelines, laws related to election observation, do’s and don’ts of an election observer, and provided tools for data collection.
+It was successful in training election observers on Electoral Commission election observation guidelines, laws related to election observation, do’s and don’ts of an election observer, and provided tools for data collection to ensure a difference this year.
 This enabled them to monitor elections and document electoral violence incidences in the eleven districts.

 The process promotes women’s leadership in conflict resolution and peace building in accordance with United Nations Security Council Resolution 1325.
 The WSR is an early warning and rapid response mechanism to election related conflict and violence in African countries.
 First implemented by the Angie Brooks International Centre (ABIC) during the Presidential and Legislative Elections in Liberia in 2011, the WSR was adopted as a Best Practice by the Gender is My Agenda Campaign (GIMAC) of the African Union, and President Ellen Johnson Sirleaf of Liberia was designated as the Champion for the WSR.